ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/API/AngularDriver/AngularTransformDrive.md

 ### Properties

-#### RotationModifier
+#### RotationModifiers

-The TransformPositionDifferenceRotation to drive the rotation of the control.
+A TransformPositionDifferenceRotation collection to drive the rotation of the control.

 ##### Declaration

 ```
-public TransformPositionDifferenceRotation RotationModifier { get; protected set; }
+public List<TransformPositionDifferenceRotation> RotationModifiers { get; protected set; }
 ```

 #### VelocityApplier